genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## What is DbMon?

 DbMon is the Genesis database client.
-It provides a unified interface to the underlying database and hides the details about the database vendor.
-It is not mandatory that you use DBMon, but it is available for your use nonetheless.
-Below we will discuss how we can use this database client in conjunction with the Genesis low-code Platform.
+It provides an interface to the underlying database and hides the details about the specific database technology.
+Generic database clients can be used with the Genesis low-code platform, but we recommend that you use DbMon.
+This page gives details of all the DbMon commands and provide practical examples of how you can use them.

 ## DbMon commands

-There are many commands that can be used with DbMon which are listed below.
-Please use this table as reference if ever in doubt about which commands can be used.
-We will go over DbMon Commands, demonstrating their use and allowing you to put them into practice.
+The commands available with DbMon are listed below.

 | Command                  | Argument                                    | Description                                     |
 |--------------------------|---------------------------------------------|-------------------------------------------------|